 Summary Graduates at this level will have theoretical and practical knowledge and skills for specialised and/or skilled work and/or further learning.
 Knowledge Graduates at this level will have broad factual, technical and some theoretical knowledge of a specific area or a broad field of work and learning.
-Skills Graduates at this level will have a broad range of cognitive, technical and communication skills to select and apply a range of methods, tools, materials and information to: complete routine and non-routine activities provide and transmit solutions to a variety of predictable and sometimes unpredictable problem Application of Knowledge and skills Graduates at this level will apply knowledge and skills to demonstrate autonomy, judgement and limited responsibility in known or changing contexts and within established parameters.
+Skills Graduates at this level will have a broad range of cognitive, technical and communication skills to select and apply a range of methods, tools, materials and information to: complete routine and non-routine activities provide and transmit solutions to a variety of predictable and sometimes unpredictable problem Application of Knowledge and skills inowledge and judgement and limited responsibility in known or changing contexts and with